schu4276/3601-lab2_client-server/LABTASKS.md

 :question: *2* What role is Gradle playing in the project, and what is the purpose of `build.gradle`?

-:question: *3* What is the purpose of Travis-CI?
+:question: *3* What is the purpose of Github Actions?

 :question: *4* Explain what a _route_ is.
 (You might look at the [Java Spark documentation](http://sparkjava.com/documentation)